 “My best advice is to associate with the winners,” he says.
 It’s important that you talk to the people who’ve gone through balancing their military jobs and education, especially your officers.
 Don’t be afraid to ask questions.
 Remember that getting a college education is a professional thing to do, no matter what your job is in the military.
 Your officers are educated, and if you want to be able to move up, getting your degree can really help you bring more to the table.”

 In addition to the academic programs, Robinson has enjoyed the online groups he has also been a part of at Saint Leo.
 He is currently editor of The Voice newsletter, which is produced by the Student Communications Club.

 “I’ve always enjoyed writing.
 I thought it would be nice to get into the habit of writing things outside of my classes and getting to write about things I wanted to instead of just being assigned topics in my courses.”

-The first article he wrote was about his deployment to help hurricane victims, which ran in this edition of The Voice.
+The first article he wrote was about his deployment to help hurricane victims, which ran in the October 2017 edition of The Voice.